mwertich/CIL/README.md

     python src/finetune_metamodel.py --train-list train_list_small.txt --val-list val_list_small.txt --predictions-temp-root /work/scratch/<user>/predictions_temp --cluster-root /cluster/courses/cil/monocular_depth/data

-The model is stored under models/final_metamodel.pth and can be loaded from there
+The --predictions-temp-root needs to match to the previous step.
+The final metamodel is stored under models/model_{run_id}_finetuned.pth and can be loaded from there.
+You can rename it to models/metamodel_finetuned.pth

+In order to evaluate on the validation data and predict on the test data with the metamodel, just call:

+    python src/finetune_metamodel.py --train-list train_list_small.txt --val-list val_list_small.txt --predictions-temp-root /work/scratch/<user>/predictions_temp --cluster-root /cluster/courses/cil/monocular_depth/data -p <path_to_metamodel>

 ## Evaluate the existing model